Home Study Program

 What To Do About Your Brain-Injured Child by Glenn Doman is essential reading for parents.

-A prime objective of The Institutes is to make the unique knowledge gained over the last half century available to all parents.
-The Institutes have published many books in the field of child brain development.
+A prime objective of The Institutes is to make the unique knowledge gained over the last half-century available to all parents.
+The Institutes has published many books in the field of child brain development.
 These books have been translated into many languages and are available throughout the world.

 Any parent is eligible for this program.

 Obtain the book, What To Do About Your Brain-Injured Child by Glenn Doman.